thkoch2001/tvlfyi_depot/web/tvl/blog/rewriting-nix.md

 ![adisbladis & tazjin brainstorming](https://static.tvl.fyi/latest/files/adisbladis_tazjin_tvix.webp)

-Tvix is not intended to *replace* Nix, instead we want to improve the ecosystem by offering a diversity of implementations.
-We do not intend to support experimental features that are being developed in Nix.
+Tvix is not intended to *replace* Nix, instead we want to improve the ecosystem by offering an alternative, fast and reliable implementation for Nix features that are in use today.

 As things ramp up we will be posting more information on this blog, for now you can keep an eye on